Over the recent decades, the world has seen a drastic depletion of natural resources, leading to an urgent need for cities to be more sustainable.

-There is also a growing need for eco-friendly tourism.
 Presently, there has been a rise in eco-conscious travelers who opt for the most sustainable ways to enjoy travel around the world.
 This includes indulging in local eateries, staying in locally owned hotels, among other things.
 Being aware of one’s carbon footprint especially during travel is becoming more common among travelers which positively impacts the places you visit.

 Many cities are revamping themselves to operate more sustainably and support green tourism.
 Keep reading to find out what makes a city sustainable and the top 15 most sustainable cities in the world.
 Plan your eco-friendly trip for 2021 using our guide!

 Several factors contribute to making a city sustainable.

 Large and populated cities are huge contributors to pollution and climate change due to the overuse of fossil fuels for energy.
 Recently there has been a push in the use of more sustainable forms of energy or ‘green energy,’ such as solar energy, geothermal energy, and the likes to reduce carbon footprint.